 4. Watch Swedish Movies

-Watch movies in Swedish (DVD or download version does not matter).
+Watch movies in Swedish.
 In many cases, it is possible to use Swedish subtitles or watch it in Swedish with German or English subtitles.

 5. Swedish Websites